Yotlan/football-world-history/courses/learn-java/README.md

 ## TABLE OF CONTENTS

+## INSTALLATION

-## INSTALLATION ON WINDOWS 10
+### ON WINDOWS 10

-Follow theses steps to install java on your computer :
+Follow these steps to install java on your computer :
 - Go on this link (<https://www.oracle.com/java/technologies/downloads/>)
 - Download the JDK depending on your OS
 - When it's download, launch the installer